fission/docs.fission.io/docs/content/usage/trigger.en.md

 ```

-Please note that for ingress to work, you will have to deploy a ingress controller in your cluster.
-Kubernetes currently supports and maintains for following ingress controller and you should check documentation of individual ingress controllers for setup.
+Please note that for ingress to work, you will have to deploy an ingress controller in Kubernetes cluster.
+Kubernetes currently supports and maintains the following ingress controllers:

 - [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx)
 - [GCE Ingress Controller](https://github.com/kubernetes/ingress-gce)